State of Play

 2. The depot (above) is also complete.
 It shows part of a large goods depot, seen from the inside and looking out.
 The period here is ca. 1900-1904.
 It freely mixes features from the old goods depots at Windsor, Reading and Hockley.

 3. The sidings (above) is under construction.
 The layout focuses on the remains of the old North & South Railway station at Farthing, long since swallowed up by the GWR and now converted to serve local industries and merchants.
-The trackplan is based on the kickback sidings in Gloucester Old Yard.
+The layout was inspired by arrangements at Stratford on Avon, Witney Goods and Gloucester Old Yard.